marcdown/fyles/README.md

 ## Usage
 Fyles works on any Web3-enabled browser!
 This could be Chrome Desktop with [MetaMask extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn), Firefox Android with [MetaMask add-on](https://addons.mozilla.org/en-US/android/addon/ether-metamask) and even native mobile dApp browsers like [Coinbase Wallet](https://www.toshi.org) and [Cipher](https://www.cipherbrowser.com)!

+You can take Fyles for a spin on the [Rinkeby testnet](https://www.rinkeby.io) by going to http://fyles-rinkeby.s3-website-us-east-1.amazonaws.com.

 ## Installation

 ### Node